Maps and Mapping

 On a desktop computer

-- The downloaded files will be in a .zip folder, usually in the 'Downloads' area of your computer.
+- The downloaded files will be in a .zip folder, usually in your computer's 'Downloads' area.

 - Navigate to the GPX files folder and click on it.
 Most computers will "unzip" the files automatically.

-- Open the application and then and follow their instructions for importing routes.
+- Open the application and then follow its instructions for importing routes.

-- Depending on the tools available, you will then be able to transfer these routes to your mobile device/GPS.
+- Depending on the available tools, you can transfer these routes to your mobile device/GPS.

 What maps do you use in your guidebooks?